ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Int and Alphanumeric validation for Phone No. and Zip Code.
 	.
 Applied Validation for adding more than 100% volume discount.
 	.
 Unique key validation on Supplier form identifier.
+	.
+Restrict to enter negative value in free shipping on, on shop detail page.